 The module consists of 5 Volts Logic.
-So the module can be powered up by using a USB source.
-Although all SSRs may not work under 5V range, so the module provides a pathway for an external source which can be helpful for powering the relays.
+So the module can the TRIAC as shown in Fig. 5.
+It acts as one type of be powered up by using a USB source.
+Although all SSRs enormous voltage protection circuit for the TRIAC or may not work under 5V range, so the module provides a SCR.
+With the help of snubber circuit, the accidental turn- pathway for an external source which can be helpful for